 The Competition also provides opportunities for students to build and extend their relationships with established Bay Area venture capitalists.

 Who is eligible to apply for the Berkeley VCIC?
 All UC Berkeley students are eligible.
-Students must apply in teams of exactly five members.
+Students must apply in teams of 5 to 6 members.